 500ml vegetable or sunflower oil, for frying

-1. In a shallow bowl stir the buttermilk, hot sauce and 1tsp salt together to make the marinade.
-Place the chicken pieces in the marinade, cover with film and leave to rest in the fridge for an hour minimum (the longer you leave it to marinade the better; can even be prepared a day in advance to rest overnight).
+1. In a shallow bowl, stir the buttermilk, hot sauce, and 1tsp salt together to make the marinade.
+Place the chicken pieces in the marinade, cover with film, and leave to rest in the fridge for a minimum of an hour (the longer you leave it to marinate, the better; it can even be prepared a day in advance to rest overnight).

 I guarantee you this is the best fried chicken you'll make or ever eat.
-The deep frying element is scary as it's a lot of oil and it's hot so you have to be careful BUT by making it yourself not only do you know it's fresh you also appreciate that it's not "fast" food, you don't take it for granted and you don't eat it frequently so when you do you really enjoy it!
-Like I said, I had a massive 3 pieces last night and I don't hate myself ;) Oh...and then there was cake too...
+The deep-frying element is scary as it involves a lot of oil and it's hot, so you have to be careful.
+But by making it yourself, not only do you know it's fresh, but you also appreciate that it's not "fast" food.
+You don't take it for granted, and you don't eat it frequently, so when you do, you really enjoy it!
+Like I said, I had a massive 3 pieces last night and I don't hate myself ;) Oh, and then there was cake too...